-- The COVID-19 Site Supervisor duties may be assigned to a personnel supervisor, principal investigator, or designee, who is assigned and has the authority to monitor and enforce COVID-19 health and safety requirements and address questions and concerns from personnel. - Develop and ensure adherence with the site-specific COVID-19 Prevention Plan, including face covering and vaccine verification requirements. - Enforce face covering requirements for not fully vaccinated individuals an in locations where they are required. - Train direct reports in the workplace on the contents of the unit and site-specific COVID-19 Prevention Plan. - Keep unit and/or site-specific plans current with changes to COVID-19 guidelines, regulations, and University policies. - Report COVID-19 safety concerns to the personnel supervisor or to EH&S.
+- The COVID-19 Site Supervisor duties may be assigned to a personnel supervisor, principal investigator, or designee, who is assigned and has the authority to monitor and enforce COVID-19 health and safety requirements and address questions and concerns from personnel. - Develop and ensure adherence with the site-specific COVID-19 Prevention Plan, including face covering and vaccine verification requirements. - Enforce face covering requirements per the COVID-19 Face Covering Policy in locations where they are required. - Train direct reports in the workplace on the contents of the unit and site-specific COVID-19 Prevention Plan. - Ensure adherence to the Eating Space Guidelines for COVID-19 Prevention in appropriate eating space(s) designated for or by the unit.

+- Keep unit and/or site-specific plans current with changes to COVID-19 guidelines, regulations, and University policies. - Report COVID-19 safety concerns to the personnel supervisor or to EH&S.